zzhangjii/learning-library/workshops/intelligent-chatbots/LabGuide100.md

 On the ChatBot Tenant instance dashboard, click the **New Bot** button.

+***DISCLAIMER*** “The MCSe trail environment GUI might be little different than our test environment”

 ![D:\\Workshop\_Bot\\image1.PNG](images/100/image3.png)

 In the **Create Bot** dialog, name the ChatBot CafeteriaAssistance\_Bot.
 Then, add a description and click **Create**.